zerdlg/p4dlg/README.md

 # ``p4dlg                                              ``
+*this readme is under construction*
-#### A set of *abstractions* that use SQL to access your Perforce instances and their resources.
-In other words, **p4dlg** enables you to think SQL while interacting with Perforce.
+#### A set of *abstractions* that use SQL to access your Perforce instances (p4d) and their resources (I.e.: the metadata stored in it's db).

+In other words, **p4dlg** enables you to interact with Perforce while taking full advantage of true SQL features and functionality that we've come to appreciate.

+``Have you ever written an app against a versioning engine?
+P4dlg makes it easy and intuitive! ``

 ### Abstractions:
-+ P4Jnl (Interact with your metadata, without Perforce client or admin programs)
++ P4Jnl (Interact with your metadata, without without having to rely on a Perforce client)
-+ Py4RCS (Interact with your versioned files, without Perforce client or admin programs) - under construction
-+ Py4 (Interact with p4d using SQL)
++ Py4 (you can put away the p4 cmd line (and mercifully, p4v!).
+Interact with your Perforce instance using SQL)

+### How do we use it and what SQL functionality does it support?

+[a few details and examples ... add here]

+[more stuff here ...]

+``Note: Though I don't know how this runs on Windows, it does however work as expected on both MacOS and Linux. ``

 ### Intsallation:
 + drop p4dlg on your system somewhere.
 + requires IPython / qtconsole
 + I generally install Anaconda as my defualt distribution - if you don't and p4dlg complains about missing dependencies, please do let me know.

-### How & where do we use *p4dlg*?
+### Where do we use *p4dlg*?
 ``Though *p4dlg* can be imported and used in script or broader programs, it can also be used interactively in an IPython QT shell (included in this package) where p4dlg is fully baked into it.
 Just type the following cmdline to start it up!``

 ```Python